Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries

 In this appendix, we test the suitability of the model in section \ref{sec:single}, that is

 where

-For this purpose, the prediction capability of the model is tested against a Matlab Simscape battery block.
+For this purpose, the model is compared against a MATLAB Simscape battery block.
 This battery corresponds to a lithium-ion battery with a nominal voltage of $12.6$V, rated capacity of $675$Ah and a battery response time of $90$s.
 In this experiment, we inject steps of different amplitude and length to both the Simulink system and the proposed model for a total of 400 hours (approximately 17 days).

-The results are shown in figure \ref{fig:model_comparison}.
-There, it can be seen that the proposed model is obtaining a good approximation of the real system, attaining a mean squared error of $2.4854$, which can be considered low taking into account the magnitude of the SoC and thus the model is valid for the investment problem.
+The results are shown in Fig.~\ref{fig:model_comparison}.
+There, it can be seen that the proposed model is obtaining a good approximation of the real system, attaining a mean squared error of $1.2542$, which can be considered low taking into account the order of magnitude of the SoC.
+Thus, the model is valid for the investment problem.